Joe Girardi

 Girardi found quick success as manager of the Yankees.
 While they missed the postseason in his first season, 2008, the last one played at old Yankee Stadium, they still finished 16 games above .500.
 In 2009, they had a dream season, christening their new ballpark, New Yankee Stadium, with a World Series win over the Philadelphia Phillies.
 They then made the postseason, the next three seasons, although they could proceed no further than the American League Championship Series.
 That run of early success secured Giardi's position so that when the Yankees went through the predictable difficult transition caused by the retirement of long-time stars such as Derek Jeter, Mariano Rivera, Jorge Posada, Alex Rodriguez and Mark Teixeira in the mid-2010s, no one questioned his leadership.
 He did manage another postseason finish in 2015, but New York lost the Wild Card Game at home to a great performance by Dallas Keuchel of the Houston Astros.

 The 2016 and 2017 seasons were supposed to be rebuilding ones, but the Yankees still posted winning records both years while introducing a new generation of excellent young players led by C Gary Sanchez, OF Aaron Judge and P Luis Severino.
 In 2017, the Yankees made it to the postseason as the first wild card team, defeated the Minnesota Twins in the Wild Card Game and then upset the heavily-favored Cleveland Indians in the Division Series, in spite of a big mistake by Girardi that cost them Game 2, when he failed to ask for a video review on a hit-by-pitch call on Lonnie Chisenhall.
 The review would have shown that the ball had deflected off the nub of Chisenhall's bat for a foul tip, and as it was caught by Sanchez, he would have been declared out on strikes.
-But given a reprieve, Cleveland scored four runs and eventually won the game in extra innings.
+But when Chisenhall was given a reprieve, Cleveland scored four runs and eventually won the game in extra innings.
 Still, the Yankees moved on and gave the Houston Astros a scare in the ALCS, winning the middle three games at home to move within one game of the World Series.
 However, the Astros, were able to regroup to win the final two games at home, ending the Yankees' dream.
 Girardi should have been rewarded with a new contract for this fine performance that exceeded all reasonable expectations, but there were apparently some underlying tensions with upper management, and on October 26th, it was announced that he would not return in 2018.
 He was the third manager of a team that had played in that year's postseason to be fired, following John Farrell of the Boston Red Sox and Dusty Baker of the Washington Nationals.

 In 2018, he joined the MLB Network as a studio analyst, working on Baseball Tonight telecasts.
 In 2019, he was named manager of Team USA for the 2019 Premier 12.
 He stepped down before the tournament, hoping to return to the majors; Scott Brosius took his spot.
 On October 24th, it was announced that he had been hired by the Philadelphia Phillies to be their manager beginning in 2020.
 However, his two-plus seasons with the Phillies were a huge disappointment, as they failed to make the expanded playoffs in his pandemic-shortened first season, then were barely above .500 in 2021 in spite of spending wildly on free agents and having the National League MVP, Bryce Harper, in the line-up.
 The major problem was a bullpen that was usually execrable.
-In 2022, the Phillies doubled down on adding free agent hitters, signing Kyle Schwarber and Nick Castellanos, but when Harper suffered a shoulder injury in April and was restructured to being a DH, it meant the team's defense was atrocious as the two immobile sluggers were forced to play the outfield every day.
-The Phillies were 22-29 on June 3rd, and the season once again pretty much lost, when he was fired, replaced on an interim basis by bench coach Rob Thomson for the rest of the season.
+In 2022, the Phillies doubled down on adding free agent hitters, signing Kyle Schwarber and Nick Castellanos, but when Harper suffered a shoulder injury in April and was restricted to being a DH, it meant the team's defense was atrocious as the two immobile sluggers were forced to play the outfield every day.
+The Phillies were 22-29 on June 3rd, and the season once again appeared pretty much lost, when he was fired, replaced on an interim basis by bench coach Rob Thomson for the rest of the season.
+Thomson managed to tuen things around, however.

 The two most similar players through 2023, according to the similarity scores method, are Brent Mayne and Birdie Tebbetts.